A celebration of Paolo Di Canio and his *second* best West Ham goal

 Paolo Di Canio has one of those goals too – the scissor-kick volley for West Ham against Wimbledon which remains one of the best scored by any player in the English top flight.

-I mean look at this.
+Just look at it.
 It’s great, isn’t it?

-But it’s not the one we’re here to talk about.
+But it’s not the goal we’re here to talk about.
+Because there’s another one that nobody talks about but that’s equally worthy of celebration.

 After finishing the previous season strongly under new manager Glenn Roeder, they never quite recovered from throwing away victory against a Thierry Henry-inspired Arsenal in the second week of the season.

-Two points from six games saw early relegation talk shrugged off publicly, but concerns remained in private (remember the “too good to go down” narrative, anyone?), and these concerns were exacerbated when Frédi Kanouté limped off just minutes into game seven at Stamford Bridge.
+Two points from six games saw early relegation talk shrugged off publicly, but concerns remained in private (remember the “too good to go down” narrative, anyone?), and these concerns were exacerbated when Frederic Kanoute limped off just minutes into game seven at Stamford Bridge.

 Now Chelsea might not have been the devastating force they became a couple of years on, but they were unbeaten in the league and presented a huge challenge to their opponents even before the Malian’s injury.